 One

-The ability to divide the notes and predict where the subdivisions fall is important because it enables the dancer to take advantage of the increased footwork possibilities.
-Feeling rhythm is internal.
-The rhythm must be in your mind before it can happen on your feet.
-Rhythm is the most essential element in music, which can exist without melody, as in the drumbeats of primitive music.
-Dancing is body's response to rhythm.
-We naturally step on the accents of the music.
-Without rhythm there is no dance.
+The ability to divide the notes and predict where the subdivisions fall is important, as it expands the dancer’s range of possible movements.
+Feeling rhythm is an internal process.
+The rhythm must exist in mind before it can manifest in movements.
+Rhythm is the most fundamental element of music.
+It can exist even in the absence of melody, as seen in the drumbeats of early or primitive music.
+At its essence, dance is the body's natural response to rhythm.
+We instinctively move to the beat because those accents provide structure, guiding and enhancing our movements.
+Without rhythm, dance cannot exist.

 Two